Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Examiner GOLDBERG, IVAN R works in Art Unit 3619 and has examined 75 patent applications in our dataset.
-With an allowance rate of 65.3%, this examiner has a below-average tendency to allow applications.
-Applications typically reach final disposition in approximately 51 months.
+Examiner GOLDBERG, IVAN R works in Art Unit 3619 and has examined 101 patent applications in our dataset.
+With an allowance rate of 55.4%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 45 months.

-Examiner GOLDBERG, IVAN R's allowance rate of 65.3% places them in the 27% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner GOLDBERG, IVAN R's allowance rate of 55.4% places them in the 16% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: